Workflow: Formulation and Sampling#

 Note

-Samplers run—either remotely (for example, in D-Wave’s Leap environment) or locally on your CPU—on compute resources known as solvers.
+Samplers run—either remotely (for example, in D‑Wave’s Leap service) or locally on your CPU—on compute resources known as solvers.
 (Note that some classical samplers actually brute-force solve small problems rather than sample, and these are also referred to as solvers.)

 Objective Functions#